Wednesday, 6 November 2024

 I'm no 'volcanologist' but the trip up to and into the Chã das Caldeiras crater was most interesting.
 The crater is about 9km in diameter and is designated as a National Park.

 My driver, Claudio, picked me up at the hotel at 10.00am as promised and off we set towards the rim of the crater.
 We communicated in a combination of broken English and my schoolboy French (many Cape Verdians speak a bit of French due to many French tourists I believe).
-The journet via little villages such as Patim and Salto took about an hour (see map previous blog) The final climb was up a steep ziz-zag road (marked on the map).
+The journey via little villages such as Patim and Salto took about an hour (see map previous blog) The final climb was up a steep ziz-zag road (marked on the map).

 Left: Looking back down towards São Felipe to the west.